-- 1) First, we are all imperfect. - 2) Second, we all have a keen predilection to be selfish.
+1) First, we are all imperfect.

+2) Second, we all have a keen predilection to be selfish.

 The Japanese are human just like the rest of us.
 They are not perfect and have made plenty of mistakes, but they have done a lot more right than wrong.
 When you think about the chaos that exists in so many cultures around the world and you see the order and harmony that is consistently on display in Japan, it should take your breath away.
 I ask myself this one question, "compared to what?"
-What other culture has the scarcity of resources and resides on an island that is exposed earthquakes, tsunamis, volcanoes, typhoons, and floods, and gracefully and from Japan for the G20 Osaka Summit.
+What other culture has the scarcity of resources and resides on an island that is exposed earthquakes, tsunamis, volcanoes. to typhoons, and floods, and gracefully and thoughtfully managed over 127 million people?

+Recently watching I was Tucker Carlson, news а commentator broadcasting live from Japan for the G20 Osaka Summit.
 Tucker was astounded by the Japanese experience, as so many are.
 He spent a considerable amount of airtime talking about how the culture functioned at such a high level.
 There were no homeless people, the streets were clean, no graffiti, the trains were on time, and the people were civilized.
 The society operated at such a high level.
 I hear you, Tucker.
 I see the same thing.